Omarzintan/magali-project/README.md

 # magali-project
-This is a proof of concept of developing a website that pulls resources (links to resources) from a Google Sheet in order to be displayed to the public.
+This is a proof of concept of developing a website that pulls resources (links to resources) from a Google Sheet in order to display them in an organized way.